 published (Transfusion, 2020).

 The Severity Grading Tool for Donor Adverse Events was developed to enhance objective assignment of DAE severity.
 The tool is designed to be used with the Standard for Surveillance of Complications Related to Blood Donation by ISBT/AABB/IHN.
-The tool aims to avoid terms such as mild, moderate and severe.
-It is patterned after an established clinical severity scale, Common Terminology Criteria for Adverse Events (CTCAE1) v 5.0, which rates severity by Grades 1-5 with 1 through 5 being roughly associated with mild, moderate, severe, life-threatening and death; reactions of Grade 3 or higher would be classed as "serious" in donor adverse event reporting systems.
+The tool aims to avoid terms such as “mild,” “moderate” and “severe.”
+It is patterned after an established clinical severity scale, Common Terminology Criteria for Adverse Events (CTCAE1) v 5.0, which rates severity by Grades 1-5 with 1 through 5 being roughly associated with mild, moderate, severe, life-threatening and death; reactions of Grade 3 or higher are classed as "serious" in donor adverse event reporting systems.

 Questions?
 Contact